I have struggled to find a space where I felt fully seen and understood and connected.

 It has taken me time and work to get here, but I can confidently say my purpose and passion is about helping others learn—just like I did—that they don’t need fixing.

 To learn that you can get up and start again.
-That you have inherent the strength and wisdom and resilience to carry you through whatever hardships and challenges you are facing.
+That you have the inherent strength and wisdom and resilience to carry you through whatever hardships and challenges you are facing.

 And that you don’t have to do it alone.